Financing Your Educational Journey Guide to Student Financial Aid

 JELF loans can be used for a variety of educational expenses, including tuition, room and board, textbooks, and other approved costs.
 Students can apply for JELF loans for undergraduate, graduate, and professional degree programs.
 The application process is straightforward, and eligible students are encouraged to apply during the regular financial aid cycle for their educational institution.

 The average JELF loan is approximately $4,800 per academic year.
-This figure can vary from year to year depending on a range of factors, including the financial needs of applicants, the total amount of funds available for distribution, and the specific circumstances of each application.
-JELF strives to assist as many students as possible, and the amount awarded aims to provide meaningful support while ensuring the sustainability of the fund for future recipients.
+This amount can vary based on factors like the financial needs of applicants, available funding, and individual circumstances.
+JELF strives to offer meaningful support while ensuring the sustainability of the fund for future students.

-JELF provides interest-free loans (as opposed to scholarships) to Jewish students with demonstrated financial need.
-As each student loan is repaid, the funds recycle to help future students in need.
+JELF provides interest-free loans (not scholarships) to Jewish students with demonstrated financial need.
+As loans are repaid, the funds are recycled to assist future students.

-For other resources on paying for college and more, visit our Financial Resources Page.
+For more resources on paying for college and more, visit our Student Resources Page.

-- Application Process: Students apply to JELF after securing all possible scholarships and loans, including Federal Direct Subsidized and Unsubsidized Loans, which are low-interest loans available to those who complete the FAFSA (Free Application for Federal Student Aid).
+- Students apply to JELF after securing all possible scholarships and loans, including Federal Direct Loans.

-- Determining Need: Since school costs vary, JELF determines the loan amount based on the student’s remaining financial need after their other aid is applied.
+- JELF calculates the loan amount based on the student’s remaining financial need after other aid is applied.

 No, there is no application fee to apply for a JELF loan.
 Our loans are completely free—there are no fees or interest.
 Recipients only repay the amount they actually borrow.

-- Educational Requirements: Students must be pursuing a degree and be registered full-time at a U.S.-accredited college, university, or vocational school.
+- School Type: Must be enrolled full-time in a U.S.-accredited college, university, or vocational school.

-- Residency: Applicants must legally reside in JELF’s five-state region: FL, GA, NC, SC, or VA (excluding metro DC).
+- Residency: Must reside in FL, GA, NC, SC, or VA (excluding metro DC).

 JELF serves students in the following states: